ying-teaching/python-book/notes/Ch05-functions/module.md

 print('PI is define')
 ```

-Then the `import constants` will execute the two statemens: define a variable and print a message.
+Then the `import constants` will execute the two statements: define a variable and print a message.

 However, if you import a file multiple times, Python only executes it once.